Skip to main content

 You can schedule a replication process four ways.

-Manual: Ready to be started in Business Manager by a user with the proper permissions
+• Manual: Ready for a user with the proper permissions to start in Business Manager

 Be careful when you replicate.
-If a recurring data replication fails, subsequent repetitions of the job won’t run.
+If a recurring data replication fails, subsequent repetitions of the job don’t run.
 Replication usually clears the page cache, which can have a dramatic impact on storefront performance.

 Best Practices

-- Test the resulting configuration on development to ensure it works as expected.
+• Test the resulting configuration on development to make sure that it works as expected.

-- Disable incremental and scheduled indexing and stop other jobs while replicating data.
-Though incremental indexing doesn’t need to be disabled for the transfer, it must be disabled before you publish.
+• Turn off incremental and scheduled indexing and stop other jobs while replicating data.
+Though incremental indexing doesn’t require turn off incremental and scheduled indexing for the transfer, make sure to turn them off before you publish.
 You can either replicate the search index or manually build it on the target instance.

 Code Replication